ayushranjansaab/E-Commerce-Data-Analysis-/README.md

 ## 📊 Project Overview

-This project was completed as part of the DecodeLabs Data Analytics Internship.
+This project was completed as part of Data Analytics project.

 The objective of Project 2 was to perform Exploratory Data Analysis (EDA) on a cleaned e-commerce order dataset and uncover meaningful patterns, trends, distributions, relationships, and potential outliers.